Pay Attention, Carter Jones

 James has a handful of colorful balloons, reminders of his most important days.
 His parents and grandfather have even more balloons.
 His dog has one!
 Each bright balloon holds a special memory—birthdays, weddings, fishing trips—a lifetime of extraordinary moments.
 As Grandpa’s balloons begin to float away, Mom and Dad help James understand memory loss and how he can help keep Grandpa’s stories alive.

 A gentle metaphor for aging, memory loss, and dementia to help young readers process what’s happening to a loved one.
 Oliveros doesn’t shy away from the anxiety, confusion, and anger in James’ reactions; validating those feelings in young and old alike.
 The black and white pencil drawings of this close-knit, mixed-race family provide an understated counterpoint to the vibrant balloons and the memories within.
-The subtly in both text and art work well to together in handling such an emotional topic and put the focus on the joy of remembering shared experiences.
+The subtly in both text and art work well together in handling such an emotional topic and put the focus on the joy of remembering shared experiences.

 Nancy Paulsen Books, September 2018